 Dining and Cuisine in France

 Dining out is a passion with the French, and they’re extremely proud of their national cuisine’s world-class reputation.
 The cities, especially Paris, give an unbelievable choice of eateries at all levels, from top-of-the-line to street food, all serving the best French dishes and international cuisine.
 For old-style French, the restaurant at the Hotel Maurice (228 Rye de Rivoli, Paris) is a grand-slam of an experience at a price to match, but great for a special occasion.
+For dessert, all the pastries are divine, but don't miss the famous French macarons (not to be confused with macaroons).

 Atlantic oysters are the specialty at Huitrerie Regis (3, Rue de Monfalcon, St Germaine de Pres, Paris) and are served with Loire Valley white wines for an unforgettable fruits de mer feast.
 One of the last independent brasseries in the city, Le Stella (133 Ave.
 Victor Hugo, Paris) is full of character and serves delectable Gallic classics such as French onion soup, steak tartare, and escargots at value prices.
 The birthright of great food is alive and well at A la Biche au Bois (45 Ave Ledru-Rollin, Paris), a fine example of the traditional French bistro.